aikhelis/playground-hudl/README.md

 This repository is created as personal practice and refreshments on Playwright.
 It contains some of the e2e tests for the Hudl.com website, which I highly admire.

 ## ToDo
-✅ Add UI abstraction on top of emerged patterns: login page and common nav/page validation mechanism; stay lean.
+✅ Add UI abstraction on top of emerged patterns: login page & common nav mechanism.
+Stay lean.

-## Observed Potential Application Improvements

-1. **Security & Tidiness of the end-user facing web pages**
-* **Unified login input validation messages:** Consider displaying a unified error code/message for wrong username/password combinations.
-Currently, a unique user-facing error code & message are added to the login page for a non-registered email account.
-Apart from error message fragmentation, this approach exposes a security risk by revealing whether a provided email address is registered in the system or not to potential attackers.
-* **Tidy public HTML:** Consider removing `data-qa-id` attributes from the web pages served in Production via build tools for improved public-facing impression and security considerations.

-2. **Cosmetic Fix:** Correct the typo in the `data-qa-id="gloabl-navbar"` attribute.

-3. **Authentication Workflow:** Evaluate transitioning to an authentication micro-service to handle auth requests, rather than serving full HTML on every attempt.

 ## Running Tests